Application for Admission

 As advertised in the current March 2013 Newsletter we are asking Fellows to complete a Skills Bank, available online here.

 There are several forms of Fellowship in the Society.
 The main form is Ordinary Fellow, this entitles the Fellow to use FSA Scot and the other privileges of Fellowship (full voting privileges, the annual copy of the Proceedings, reduced entry to events and price of books, access to the Fellows' area of the website and copies of our Newsletter).

 Where two Ordinary Fellows reside at the same location a reduced rate of subscription is available to those who waive their right to receive the Proceedings.
 This reduced rate is only available to Fellows who are normally resident in the same household as the first Ordinary Fellow, and both remain individual Fellows.
 Such subscribers are called Family Fellows.

-Those who have been Fellows for ten consecutive years and who deem themselves retired are called Retired Fellows and may pay a reduced subscription.
+Those who are over 65 years of age can claim the reduced Over 65 Fellow subscription.
 These Fellows maintain the same rights as an Ordinary Fellow.
-Fellows must inform the Administrator of their eligibility for Retired Fellowship.
+Fellows must inform the Fellowship and Development Officer of their eligibility for Over 65 Fellowship.